In-Game Advertising

 1. Page Speed: Since client-side bidding leverages the user’s browser, it can slow down the page speed due to increased latency.
 Multiple bids and ad spots can increase your page loading time, thus affecting the user experience and increasing bounce rate.
 In S2S header bidding, however, the browser sends a single request to the ad server, which then processes the auction and sends the ad of the winning bid, reducing the browser’s dependency.

 2. Video Content: Video content has seen exponential growth, and it is apparent that publishers and advertisers are cashing in on the trend by showing video ads.
-However, video content, and other visually-rich media, require substantial processing power, which can be detrimental to the page speed.
+However, video content, and other visually-rich media, require substantial processing power, which can be detrimental to page speed.
 Therefore, publishers are moving to S2S bidding over client-side bidding for video content.

 3. Compatibility: To ensure that everything works perfectly, all elements of the process need to be compatible with each other.
 In client-side bidding, the process relies on the user’s browser, be it the audience, the publisher, and the auction process.
 The process can be jeopardized if the browser is not up to date, which can limit the publisher’s revenue.
 In S2S bidding, the browser is only used to send a request to an external server, which reduces the reliance on the browser.